Is it Time For a Rollover?

 What is a Rollover?

 Rollover means to move money from a 401(k) or other qualified retirement plan into an IRA.
 If you receive a payout from your company-sponsored retirement plan, choosing a rollover IRA could be to your advantage.
-You will continue to receive the tax-deferred status on your retirement savings and you will avoid penalties and taxes.
+You will continue to receive the tax-deferred status on your retirement savings and you will avoid penalties and taxes (restrictions, limitations and fees may apply).

 Making Contributions to a Rollover IRA